metomi/rose/sphinx/api/configuration/metadata.rst

    False # Python False
    True  # Python True

-Using Variable Ids
+Using Variable IDs
 ^^^^^^^^^^^^^^^^^^

-Putting a variable id in the expression means that when the expression is evaluated, the string value of the variable is `cast`_ and substituted into the expression.
+Putting a variable ID in the expression means that when the expression is evaluated, the string value of the variable is `cast`_ and substituted into the expression.